CoreWCF/samples/Scenarios/Logging-and-Dependency-Injection/ReadMe.md

 ### Scoped Dependency Injection

-The `Service2` class demonstrates how to inject a scoped dependency into the service class.
-The methods that need the dependency include additional parameters for those dependencies, which are marked with the `[Injected]` attribute.
-Provided that the class is defined as partial, CoreWCF will use code generation to create methods that will fulfill the service contract and supply the dependencies to the.
+The `Service2` class demonstrates how to inject a scoped dependency into a service method.
+The methods that need the dependency include additional parameters for those dependencies, which are marked with the `\[Injected\]` attribute.
+Provided that the class is defined as partial, CoreWCF will use code generation to create methods that will fulfill the service contract and supply the dependencies to the user method.

 For example, the app code:
 ``` C#